Asurion Service Widget Redesign

 User data suggested that the existing Service Widget was not always getting customers to where they needed to be.
 Issues included:

 - The instructions that were provided to assist the user were too terse.
 This left users confused about next steps.

 - It was fussy to work with on mobile.

-These factors led to confused and frustrated customers.
+These factors were leading to confused and frustrated customers.

-So I went back to the drawing board to see if we could improve upon the Service Widget.
+So I went back to the drawing board to see if I could improve upon the Service Widget:

-The "File/Track Claim" button launched a mobile-friendly window that guided the user, one clear step at a time.
+- The "File/Track Claim" button launched a mobile-friendly window that guided the user, one clear step at a time.